Communication-Efficient Federated Learning with Accelerated Client Gradient: Conclusion

 \section{Conclusion}

-This paper tackles a realistic federated learning scenario, where a large number of clients with heterogeneous data and limited participation constraints hurt the convergence and performance of the model.
-To address this problem, we proposed a novel federated learning framework, which naturally aggregates previous global gradient information and incorporates it to guide client updates.
-The proposed algorithm transmits the global gradient information to clients without additional communication cost by simply adding the global information to the current model when broadcasting it to clients.
-We showed that the proposed method is desirable with the realistic federated learning scenarios since it does not require any constraints such as communication or memory overhead.
-We demonstrate the effectiveness of the proposed method in terms of robustness and communication-efficiency in the presence of client heterogeneity through extensive evaluation on multiple benchmarks.
+This paper addresses a realistic federated learning scenario, where a large number of clients with heterogeneous data and limited participation constraints hinder the convergence and performance of trained models.
+To tackle these issues, we proposed a novel federated learning framework that aggregates past global gradient information for guiding client updates and regularizes the local update directions aligned with the global information.
+The proposed algorithm provides global gradient information to individual clients without incurring additional communication or memory overhead.
+We made a formal proof of the convergence rate of the proposed approach.
+FedACG demonstrates the effectiveness in terms of robustness and communication efficiency in the presence of client heterogeneity through extensive evaluation on multiple benchmarks.